 Click RDP on the left.
 On the right, switch to the Client Profiles tab and click Add.

 Give the Client Profile a name and configure it as desired.
-Scroll down

 In the RDP Host field, enter the FQDN that resolves to the RDP Proxy listener, which is typically the same FQDN as the Citrix Gateway appliance’s FDQN.

 Near the bottom is a Pre Shared Key.
 Enter a password and click OK.
-You need this later.

 Give the Server Profile a name.